allenling/simple-concurrency-with-amqp/README.rst

 simple-concurrency-with-amqp
 ============================

-master establish amqp(rabbitmq) connection with pika
+master establish amqp(rabbitmq) connection with pika in a thread

-multiprocessing for master push tasks to worker with multiprocessing(Queue)
+master send task to worker through pipe

 prefork worker like gunicorn